SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/tutorials/DOM_Making_DOM_Stateful.md

 ---
 uid: DOM_Making_DOM_Stateful
 ---

-# Making DOM Stateful
+# Making a DOM module state-aware

-This tutorial shows how you can make your DOM model state-aware.
-This allows a DOM instance to behave differently according to each state it transitions to.
-It allows to define for each state:
+This tutorial shows how you can make your DOM module state-aware.
+This allows a DOM instance to behave differently depending on the state it transitions to.
+The following things can be defined for each state:

-- which fields are **visible** to the user
+- Which fields are **visible** to the user.
-- which fields are **read-only** for the user
+- Which fields are **read-only** for the user.
-- which fields are **mandatory**
+- Which fields are **mandatory**.
-- to which state you can **transition**
+- To which state the instance can **transition**.
-- what **actions** are allow on each state
+- What **actions** are allowed.
-- what **buttons** to show on the form
+- What **buttons** to show on the form.

 The content and screenshots for this tutorial were created in DataMiner version 10.4.3.